kif/pyFAI_publi/answer2.rst

 Strains p7 l60
 --------------
 Calibrant are usually "strain-less".
 But to answer your question, pyFAI-calib is really used a lot on beamline doing strain measurement.
-They use CeO2 which gives very thin lines and provides calibration with a precision of 0.2 pixels for the PONI localization (in the best case).
+They use CeO2 which gives very thin lines and provides calibration with a precision of 0.2 pixels (or better) for the PONI localization.
 Mis-calibration leads to an error in sin(chi) whereas strains gives errors in sin(2*chi).
 So it is possible to distinguish them.

 p8 l33